-- 1. § 121-18 of the Town Zoning Law stipulates that the off-street parking requirements set forth in the Zoning Law do not apply in the Resort Development Overlay District.
-The parking requirements shown are based on the requirements for uses in other districts as set forth in § 121-38 of the Town of Amenia Zoning Law and serve as good predictive base for the Silo Ridge Resort Community's parking needs. - 2.
-Parking requirements reduced for dwelling units with less than 1,000 square feet of floor space. - 3.
-Square Footage numbers represent net floor space per Town Zoning Law definition of Floor Space; Includes Back of House/Employee space - 4.
-Parking requirements for the Maintenance Building: 1 parking space per employee.
+2) § 121-18 of the Town Zoning Law stipulates that the off-street parking requirements set forth in the Zoning Law do not apply in the Resort Development Overlay District.
+The parking requirements shown are based on the requirements for uses in other districts as set forth in § 121-38 of the Town of Amenia Zoning Law and serve as good predictive base for the Silo Ridge Resort Community's parking needs.

+Square Footage numbers represent net floor space per Town Zoning Law definition of Floor Space; Includes Back of House/Employee space